mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### void ReuseRRN([AdgDataSet ds](/reference/datagate/datagate-client/adg-data-set.html), [long RRN](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/integral-numeric-types))

 Reuses the record at the specified relative record number (RRN) in the file that the FileAdapter is working with.

+#### Remarks
+The ReuseRRN method is used to reuse the record at the specified relative record number (RRN) in the file that the FileAdapter is working with.
+It first checks if the provided AdgDataSet is null.
+If it is, it throws an ArgumentNullException.
+It then calls the ReuseRRN method of the FileData object of the FileAdapter, passing the provided AdgDataSet and RRN.
+The ReuseRRN method of the FileData object reuses the record at the specified RRN in the file and fills the AdgDataSet with the data from the record.
+The AdgDataSet should be empty before calling this method.
+The structure of the AdgDataSet should match the structure of the file that the FileAdapter is working with.

 ```cs
 void ReuseRRN(AdgDataSet ds, long RRN)